effinrich/-serialone-design-system/README.md

 ### Design System Documentation

-_Yogi_ is shipped with a good documentation basis which starts in the [introduction](https://backlight.dev/doc/sNbJipmRTmslL3f8RZaO/introduction/doc/index.mdx) and then walks you through the usage of tokens and components.
+_Serial One_ is shipped with a good documentation basis which starts in the [introduction](https://backlight.dev/doc/sNbJipmRTmslL3f8RZaO/introduction/doc/index.mdx) and then walks you through the usage of tokens and components.
 Just open it and start exploring!

 ### Backlight Documentation